zsiki/GeoEasy/doc/reference_guide.rst

 	Adjustment parameters

 Confidence level (0-1):
-	Confidence level for detecting blunder, usual value 0.95 or 0.99.
+	Confidence level for detecting blunder, usual values are 0.95 or 0.99.

 Angle units:
 	Angle units in the output of adjustment (360 for DMS, 400 for GON)